-If you want to know what wins the Samsung Galaxy S20 FE vs Galaxy S20 contest, the answer isn't clear.
-The phones only have a small quantity of differences between them, but they're important to know.
+There's no clear winner in this Samsung Galaxy S20 FE and Galaxy S20 comparison.
+The phones only have a small number of differences between them, but they're important to know.
 It's these differences that will inform which of the two is best for you.

 The Samsung Galaxy S20 FE and the regular Galaxy S20 are near-identical phones.
 The S20 FE is designed to offer all of the most important features that consumers care about when shopping for the best phone at an affordable price.
 This includes a big 6.5-inch display with a 120Hz refresh rate, a powerful triple camera system along with a 32MP selfie shooter and a 4,500 mAh battery that's bigger than the one in the regular S20.